 You’re sitting at home on a Tuesday evening and all of a sudden, a water pipe bursts.
 You think fast and call a plumber, but what now?
 Besides nursing the headache that came from this annoying situation, there are plenty of things you can do while you wait for a plumber to arrive that can reduce water damage and prevent future leaks from the pipes in your home.

-Here are some steps you can take after a pipe bursts and before the plumber arrives.
+Here are some steps you can take when a water pipe bursts and before the plumber arrives.

 Turn off your water supply